Law Enforcement Burnout: Signs, Causes, and How to Recover

 1. Change your diet and exercise routine

 Consistent exercise and a healthy diet raise your endorphin levels and help your mind build resilience.
-Healthy habits improve your ability to cope and process stresses in day-to-day life.
+Healthy habits improve your ability to cope, strengthen healthy coping skills, and process stressors encountered in day-to-day life.
 This includes limiting alcohol.
 A high-stress job combined with excessive alcohol use can lead to further substance abuse and extreme burnout.
 If drinking is an issue for you, it's necessary to take steps to manage it, or you'll stay at risk for burnout.

 2. Check your sleep habits

 The optimal amount of sleep recommended for adults is between 7 and 8 hours every night.
 Most officers average about 6.5 hours, and this can often be interrupted.
 Chronic stress, increased anxiety, and excess caffeine can make it difficult to get quality sleep, leaving officers more susceptible to sleep disorders.
 Sleeping poorly on a consistent basis adversely affects mental health and increases the risk of burnout.
+Learn more about the benefits and challenges of 12-hour shift schedules and 8-hour shift schedules for law enforcement.
 If you're suffering from poor sleep, meet with a doctor who can help identify any sleeping disorders and formulate a plan to get you the rest you need.

 3. Give yourself more personal time